turbolinks/turbolinks-android/README.md

 🎉**Congratulations, you're using Turbolinks on Android!** 👏

-## Advanced Options
+## Advanced Configuration

 ### Handling Adapter Callbacks

 The `TurbolinksAdapter` class provides callback events directly from the WebView and Turbolinks itself.
 This gives you the opportunity to intercept those events and inject your own native actions -- things like routing logic, displaying UI elements, and error handling.

+As mentioned earlier, you must implement `visitProposedToLocationWithAction`, or your app won't know what to do when a link is clicked inside a WebView.

-You can of course choose to leave these adapter callbacks blank, but we'd recommend at the very least implementing and handling the two error condition callbacks.
+You can of course choose to leave the rest of adapter callbacks blank, but we'd recommend implementing the two error handling callbacks (`onReceivedError` and `requestFailedWithStatusCode`) for when things go wrong.

 #### visitProposedToLocationWithAction

 This is a callback from Turbolinks telling you that a visit has been proposed and is about to begin. **This is the most important callback that you must implement.**

-This callback provides your app the oppotunity to figure out what it should do and where it should go.
+This callback provides your app the opportunity to figure out what it should do and where it should go.
 At the very minimum, you can create an `Intent` to open another `Activity` that fires another Turbolinks call with the provided location, like so:

 ```java
 Intent intent = new Intent(this, MainActivity.class);